 - Bad service.
 Sometimes, even a small service slip-up (such as a slow response to an email or support ticket) is all it takes for a Passive to leave for the competition, even if their service is no better.
 Poor service is one of the three leading reasons businesses lose customers.

-- A frustrating experience with your product, ranging from a knowledge base that doesn’t adequately answer a specific question or a feature that doesn’t work as is supposed to.
+- A frustrating experience with your product, ranging from a knowledge base that doesn’t adequately answer a specific question to a feature that doesn’t work as it is supposed to.

 Once you’ve identified these risks, it’s time to look at complaints as opportunities and take action — something we’ve covered in the next step.